Rogue River Camping? Lodging? Combo? Let us help you decide:

 Lodge Descriptions And Locations

 Black Bar Lodge is the first lodge in the Wild and Scenic section of the Rogue River.
 At river mile 10, Black Bar is night number one on our lodge trips.
 Owned by John and Vanessa James, Black Bar features log cabins and a beautiful setting in the middle of the wilderness.
 With the capacity to hold up to 30 guests, a night at Black Bar is a welcome stop for many river users.
-Morrisons Rogue Wilderness uses Black Bar lodge as our first night on hiking, rafting, and fishing trips.
+Morrisons Rogue Wilderness uses Black Bar lodge as our first night.
 Generators turn off at 10:00 pm.

 Marial Lodge is the second lodge in the Rogue River Canyon.
 Marial Lodge is located at river mile 24 and is a popular stopping point above Mule Creek Canyon.
 Owned by Pat and Lori Cameron, Marial Lodge offers great hospitality and wonderful home-cooked meals.
 The Cameron’s have the reputation of welcoming you into their family for the evening, and truly showing you what Rogue River hospitality is all about.
 Marial Lodge is the only lodge that the generator stays on all night.